tomhendra/courses/13-jira-and-confluence-together/README.md

 - Integrating Jira and Confluence improves shared understanding, team satisfaction and productivity.

 ## Linking Issues and Pages

+### Add links to Pages in Issues.

+- In the details of a Jira issue you can link to a Confluence page.
+- This is an easy way to reference information to the Jira issue.
+- Can navigate directly to the Confluence page.
+- Changes to the pages location or title are automatically reflected.

+### Add links to Issues on Pages

+- On Confluence pages you can add links to related Jira issues.
+- Creates a convenient link to the issue.
+- Automatically provides the current status of the issue (a living document).
+- Automatically adds a link to the page in the issue links section of the Jira issue.
+- To link to a Jira issue on a Confluence page, you can use the Jira Issue/Filter Macro.
+  - Edit a Confluence page.
+  - +(insert more content).
+  - Jira Issue/Filter Macro.
+  - Search for the issue: use any issue key, search URL, Jira link, JQL, plain text or filter.
+  - Configure display options.
+  - Click insert.
+- Another option apart from using the Jira Issue/Filter Macro is to paste the URL of a Jira issue on the Confluence page.
+  - This triggers the auto-convert feature in Confluence, so the link on the page looks the same as if using the Jira Issue/Filter Macro.

+### Takeaways

+- Jira and Confluence have out-of-the-box linking capabilities.
+- Changes to linked pages or issues are automatically reflected in the links.
+- In Jira, use the link feature of Jira issues to link to Confluence pages.
+- In Confluence, use the Jira Issue/Filter Macro or auto-convert feature to link to Jira issues.

 ## Creating Issues Using Confluence